sci-gaia/D1.3e-Infrastructure-Sentinel-report/README.md

 --number-sections \
 --toc \
 --from markdown+implicit_figures+table_captions+pipe_tables+footnotes+inline_notes \
-D13-e-Infra-Sentinel-Report.md  -o D2.3-UF.odt
+D1.3-e-Infra-Sentinel-Report.md  -o D1.3-e-Infra-Sentinel-Report.odt
 ```

 You will need the filters available in your distribution of pandoc.

 #  Spell checking

-We use aspell to
+We use aspell to check the spelling of the document with a custom dictionary kept in the repo.

 `cat D13-e-Infra-Sentinel-Report.md | aspell --pipe --encoding utf-8|grep -v \* | uniq`

 # Releases